shyams2012/Friend_book/README.md

 1.User can create their own profile.

 ##### Explanation:
- The endpoint takes user’s details such as name, email and location and stores it in the users table in the database.
+ The endpoint takes user’s details such as name, email, password and location and stores it in the users table in the database.

     End point for own profile: http://localhost:8000/createProfile

-2. A user can add other users to his friend list.
+2.A user can add other users to his friend list.

+##### Explanation:
- Users can search other users from the users table by using the searchFriend function.
+ Users can search other users from the users table by using the searchFriends function.
 This end point receives other user’s userId.
-And then user can add other users as friends using the AddFriend function in userFriend in the database.
+And then user can add other users as friends using the AddFriend function in userFriend table in the database.

     End point for add friend: http://localhost:8000/addFriend

-3. Users can post messages to their timelines.
+3.Users can post messages to their timelines.

+##### Explanation:
 Users can post messages using the PostMessage function in the posts table in the database. message and postId are stored in the posts table.

     End point for post message: http://localhost:8000/postMessage

-4. The system should display posts of friends on the display board/timeline.
+4.The system should display posts of friends on the display board/timeline.

+##### Explanation:
 This endpoint displays posts of friends on the display timeline.
-It takes the userId of the user and displays posts of the user and friends.
+It takes the userId of the user and displays posts of the user and user's friends.

-    End point for post: http://localhost:8000/displayPost/4a1f02ce-4e6c-4ed1-a56b-f5f018aa5a68
+    End point for display post: http://localhost:8000/displayPost/4a1f02ce-4e6c-4ed1-a56b-f5f018aa5a68

-5. People can like a post.
+5.People can like a post.

+##### Explanation:
 Users can like posts using the LikePost function in the like table in the database. userId and postId are stored in the like table.

     End point for like post:  http://localhost:8000/likePost

-6. People can share their friend's posts on their own display board/timeline.
+6.People can share their friend's posts on their own display board/timeline.

+##### Explanation:
 This endpoint shares posts of friends on the display timeline.
-It takes the userId and postId of the user and stored posts in the SharePost table .
+It takes the userId and postId of the user and stores it in the SharePost table.

     End point for share post: http://localhost:8000/sharePost